|

 alcohol should be of the industrial kind without any additive.

-type bought in the pharmacy which contains a small percentage of fat
+medicinal type bought in the pharmacy which contains a small percentage

-and is called 'spiritus ketonatus fortior'.
-Let yourself be advised
+of fat and is called 'spiritus ketonatus fortior'.
+Let yourself be

-by experts from the art supply shop or the paint shop.
-Take care because
+advised by experts from the art supply shop or the paint shop.
+Take

 And ventilation will also be to the satisfaction of friends who bring